ece362-purdue/proton-labs/lab0-intro/README.md

 We'll figure out how to see the "Hello, world" text in the next step (although with microcontrollers, a flashing LED is equivalent to a "Hello World").

 > [!IMPORTANT]
-> Commit all your code and push it to your repository now.
+> Show your TA your blinking LED.
+Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

 ## Step 5: Debugging and Printing